Central Africa Bushmeat Research Into Policy (CA-BRIP) Network

 Supporters

-This initiative is generously supported through the Darwin Initiative, with additional funding from the European Union (EU) Sustainable Wildlife Management (SWM) Programme and CIFOR-ICRAF.
+This initiative is generously supported by the UK Government through the Darwin Initiative, with additional funding from the European Union (EU) Sustainable Wildlife Management (SWM) Programme through Landscape Alliance and from Research England through an International Science Partnerships Fund (ISPF) Institutional Support Grant for Official Development Assistance (ODA), awarded to the University of Oxford.

 Related projects